-(Do not write above this line.)
-(10) The following conditions are attached hereto and incorporated: ☐ Substance Abuse Conditions ☐ Law Office Management Conditions 3 ☐ Medical Conditions ☐ Financial Conditions F. Other Conditions Negotiated by the Parties: (1) Multistate Professional Responsibility Examination: Respondent must provide proof of passage of the Multistate Professional Responsibility Examination ("MPRE"), administered by the National Conference of Bar Examiners, to the Office of Probation during the period of actual suspension or within one year, whichever period is longer.
+(Do 1 not write above this line.)
+Substance Abuse Conditions Law Office Management Conditions Medical Conditions Financial Conditions F. (Other Cor nditions Negotiated by the Partie s: (1) Multistate Professional Responsibility Examination: Respondent must provide proof of passage of the Multistate Professional Responsibility Examination ("MPRE"), administered by the National Conference of Bar Examiners, to the Office of Probation during the period of actual suspension or within one year, whichever period is longer.
 Failure to pass the MPRE results in actual suspension without further hearing until passage.
-But see rule 9.10(b), California Rules of Court, and rule 5.162(A) & (E), Rules of Procedure. ☐ No MPRE recommended.
+But see rule 9.10(b), California Rules of Court, and rule 5.162(A) & (E), Rules of Procedure.
+No MPRE recommended.
 Reason: (2) Rule 9.20, California Rules of Court: Respondent must comply with the requirements of rule 9.20, California Rules of Court, and perform the acts specified in subdivisions (a) and (c) of that rule within 30 and 40 calendar days, respectively, after the effective date of the Supreme Court's Order in this matter.
 (3) Conditional Rule 9.20, California Rules of Court: If Respondent remains actually suspended for 90 days or more, he/she must comply with the requirements of rule 9.20, California Rules of Court, and perform the acts specified in subdivisions (a) and (c) of that rule within 120 and 130 calendar days, respectively, after the effective date of the Supreme Court's Order in this matter.
-(4) Credit for Interim Suspension [conviction referral cases only]: Respondent will be or period of his/her interim suspension toward the stipulated period of actual suspension.
-Da commencement of interim suspension: (5) Other Conditions:
+(4) Credit for Interim Suspension [conviction referral cases only]: Respondent will be credited for the period of his/her interim suspension toward the stipulated period of actual suspension.
+Date of commencement of interim suspension: (5) con Pro test the dee Exa pas dition, as set forth in paragraph E, sub bation satisfactory proof of having atte given at the end of that session, subse effective date of the Supreme Court or med to have satisfied the condition tha mination (MPRE), as required in parage section Inded a Equent der im It he para It he para I aph F o have satisfied his Ethics School probation n (8), page 5, by providing to the Office of a session of Ethics School and having passed the to the filing of the this Stipulation, but prior to posing discipline herein.
+Respondent also will be ass the Multistate Professional Responsibility, subsection (1), page 6, by showing proof of to the filing of the this Stipulation, but prior to the ing discipline herein.